lydell/next-minimal-routes/README.md

 | `string`        | For regular, required parameters. `:foo`   |
 | `Array<string>` | For repeating parameters. `:foo*`, `:foo+` |
 | `undefined`     | For optional parameters. `:foo?`, `:foo*`  |

+#### Mixing both URL parameters and query parameters

+The way Next.js is designed when it comes to implementing dynamic routes (URL parameters), is to merge the URL parameters into the `query` object given to `getInitialProps` (which normally only contains query parameters).

+Since URL parameters are merged into `query`, you can’t have URL parameters and query parameters with the same name.
+URL parameters always take precedence over query parameters, overwriting any query parameters with the same names.
+Rename your parameters if you run into conflicts.

 ### `makeRoute({ page, pattern = page, ...rest }): Route`